St. Thomas University Professor Working To Get Afghani Allies Out Of Taliban-Controlled Kabul And Into America

 Once at the airport, it was chaotic with thousands desperate for a way out.

 Shirzad didn’t make it on a flight that day.
-But he was eventually successful in making it to the U.S.READ MORE: Bay Harbor Islands Apartment Building Evacuated After Being Deemed Unsafe
+But he was eventually successful in making it to the U.S.READ MORE: 15-Year-Old Boy Shot In Lauderhill

-St. Thomas University professor and immigration attorney Michael Vastin says many are not so lucky, which is why he’s working to help some of the other U.S. allies left behind.
+St. Thomas University professor and immigration attorney Michael Vastine says many are not so lucky, which is why he’s working to help some of the other U.S. allies left behind.

 “This group of people, because of their association with the U.S., really have become refugees,” he said.

-Vastin said there are thousands who worked with the U.S. military and for their assistance should have been granted U.S. visas, but instead were left behind in Afghanistan.
+Vastine said there are thousands who worked with the U.S. military and for their assistance should have been granted U.S. visas, but instead were left behind in Afghanistan.
 One of his clients, whose identity is being hidden out of fear of retaliation, is among them.

 “His role was interpreting for U.S. military out in the field.
-He had other members, family, who were working at NATO headquarters,” Vastin said.
+He had other members, family, who were working at NATO headquarters,” Vastine said.
 “And from doing this for years, his whole community knew who he was and the sort of work he was doing and of course this was advancing the U.S. interest in being successful.”

-But now that the Taliban and not the U.S. is control, Vastin said his client and their family’s lives are in danger.
-And with the visas they were promised taking longer than expected, they missed the evacuation flights.MORE NEWS: Orange Blossom Classic Returning To South Florida With Community Events Leading Up To Big Game
+But now that the Taliban and not the U.S. is control, Vastine said his client and their family’s lives are in danger.
+And with the visas they were promised taking longer than expected, they missed the evacuation flights.MORE NEWS: In-Person Hearings & Trials Suspended For 2 Weeks In Miami-Dade Courts

 “Processing is supposed to be nine months or less.
 But these cases are not being resolved in nine months or less.
-They’re taken years,” said Vastin.
+They’re taken years,” said Vastine.
 “And if we’re going to offer a process, we need to have the resources to deliver on that promise.”